Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 1. "hexstring"           (string, required) The hex string of the raw transaction
 2. options                 (object, optional)
    {
-     "changeAddress"          (string, optional, default pool address) The telestai address to receive the change "changePosition"         (numeric, optional, default random) The index of the change output "includeWatching"        (boolean, optional, default false) Also select inputs which are watch only "lockUnspents"           (boolean, optional, default false) Lock selected unspent outputs
+     "changeAddress"          (string, optional, default pool address) The meowcoin address to receive the change "changePosition"         (numeric, optional, default random) The index of the change output "includeWatching"        (boolean, optional, default false) Also select inputs which are watch only "lockUnspents"           (boolean, optional, default false) Lock selected unspent outputs